top of page

 Conclusion

-Like Chung’s studio space demonstrates, her work intertwines a multitude of practices and disciplines, highlighting the potential for interconnectivity between humans and machines.
+Like Chung’s studio space demonstrates, their work intertwines a multitude of practices and disciplines, highlighting the potential for interconnectivity between humans and machines.
 Regarding predominant theories about AI, Chung explains how these narratives often foster “a very adversarial, power-driven dynamic with technology”[32].
-Chung actively works to redefine these conceptions of AI by demonstrating what collaboration with a machine can look like, bringing DOUG into relationship with her viewers through performative installations.
-Ultimately, it is her willingness to organically adapt to technology that sets her apart as she views error as both a possibility for growth and as a gift to the audience.
+Chung actively works to redefine these conceptions of AI by demonstrating what collaboration with a machine can look like, bringing DOUG into relationship with their viewers through performative installations.
+Ultimately, it is their willingness to organically adapt to technology that sets them apart as they view error as both a possibility for growth and as a gift to the audience.

 Footnotes